Dematerialism

 [end of Economic Growth Trap]

-We may assume that, after all reasonably anticipated energy conservation technology has been developed and installed, economic growth must be accompanied by growth in energy consumption, which must result in the rapid onset of Peak Oil in the sense of Hubbert and, subsequently - if permitted -exponential growth in the number of nuclear installations.
+We may assume that, after all reasonably anticipated energy conservation technology has been developed and installed, economic growth must be accompanied by growth in energy consumption, which must result in the rapid onset of Peak Oil in the sense of Hubbert and, subsequently - if permitted, exponential growth in the number of nuclear installations.
 We must assume that, without fusion, some sort of breeder reactor will replace fission.
-Even if we neglect global warming and the China Syndrome, we must give up NIMBY, since continued economic growth will place a nuclear plant in every backyard.
+Even if we neglect global warming and the China Syndrome, we must give up NIMBY, since continued economic growth will place nuclear plants in our backyards.

 Dechrematisticalism